alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 ### Author Information

-The author information of the post usually does not need to be filled in the _Front Matter_ , they will be obtained from variables `social.name` and the first entry of `social.links` of the configuration file by default.
-But you can also override it as follows:

-Adding author information in `_data/authors.yml` (If your website doesn't have this file, don't hesitate to create one).
+Author info usually comes from `social.name` and the first entry in `social.links`.
+If you want to override it, add author data in `_data/authors.yml` (create it if it doesn't exist):

 ```yaml
 <author_id>: